Just ask the French or Ina Garten: Butter is the secret ingredient that makes dishes delicious.

-So, how much salt is there in salted butter?
-I decided to put Irene’s chart to work with some research of my own.
-I consulted four major butter brand and determined that on average there are 80mg of sodium per 10g serving.
-Therefore, for every gram of butter, there are 8mg of sodium.
-Knowing that very few of us measure things in milligrams, I applied some super tricky math (with lots of decimal points) and calculated some approximations for those times when you don’t have salted butter on hand.
+But exactly how much salt is in salted butter?
+After comparing four major butter brands, we determined that on average there are 80 mg of sodium per 10 g serving.
+So for every gram of butter, there is 8 mg of sodium.
+Knowing that very few of us measure things in milligrams, we applied some super tricky math and calculated some approximations.

-Therefore, if you need to use salted butter when a recipe calls for unsalted butter, be sure to reduce any additional salt by the amounts listed above.
-If the recipe does not call for any additional salt, be prepared to taste a slight saltiness in your finished product.
+If you need to use salted butter when a recipe calls for unsalted butter, be sure to reduce any additional salt by the amounts listed above.
+If the recipe does not call for any additional salt, be prepared for a saltier finished product.

-It’s funny that butter can be so complicated when it’s such a simple ingredient.
-If you ever feel like making your own unsalted butter, then get ‘churning’ in your own kitchen.
-All you need is one ingredient and a blender!
+If you ever feel like making your own butter, then get ‘churning’ in your own kitchen.
+All you need to start off is 35% cream and a blender!